AdrianFreemantle/the-trench/docs/PLAN.md

 ---

 ### 7.2 GitOps with ArgoCD

+**Learning Objective Checkpoint**

+The following learning objectives are to be completed as part of this phase:
+- 2.3 ArgoCD Application + Kustomization

 - Install ArgoCD into the AKS cluster (for example via Terraform Helm provider or Helm CLI):
   - Create the `argocd` namespace in the cluster.